-Newborn babies may do some funny things that may startle the parents; however, sometimes babies may experience certain physical changes that may get the parents concerned too.
+Newborn babies may do some funny things that may startle their parents; however, sometimes babies may experience certain physical changes that may get the parents concerned too.
 Can you relate to what we are talking about here?
-Let us discuss in detail why this happens and whether you should worry about it or take a chill pill.
+We are talking about breast buds in newborns.
+Although lumps on a baby’s breast might sound unusual, it’s actually a normal and temporary part of infancy.
+In this article, we’ll unravel the mysteries behind this.
+So, let’s discuss in detail why this happens and whether you should worry about it or take a chill pill.

-No matter whether it is your baby boy or baby girl’s breast lumps, any kind of swollen breast tissue in newborns may become a cause of worry for the parents.
-It is very normal for newborn babies to have swollen breasts or lumps and it may subside in a few days time.
+Whether it is your baby boy or baby girl’s breast lumps, any kind of lump on infant breast may become a cause of worry for the parents.
+It is very normal for newborn babies to have swollen breasts or lumps, and it may subside in a few days time.

 - The swelling may become noticeable around the third day after birth, and in most cases, it may gradually start reducing after a month.

 What Causes Swollen Breasts in Newborn Babies?

 Parents may get super worried about seeing their baby’s breasts all swollen and may think what could be the possible reasons for this, well, here are some of the reasons for the same:

 Sometimes a baby may absorb some chemicals that may be present in the mother’s bloodstream.
 However, after your baby is born, the chemical supply to your baby’s blood may stop, which may lead to certain hormonal changes and thus may lead to infant breast lumps.

 A mommy goes through a lot of hormonal changes during pregnancy, and the same hormones may sometimes affect your baby too.
 Sometimes these changing hormones may lead to swollen nipples in babies.

 3. Changes in the Mother’s Body